doj/ep_codingdojo/README.md

 ### Makefile

-Etherpad doesn't allow tab characters in pads.
+The default Etherpad configuration doesn't allow tab characters in pads.
 Etherpad typically replaces tab characters with spaces.
 Makefiles however require commands to start with a tab character.
 This example compile command works around this by replaceing 2 or more space characters at the start of the line with a single tab character.
 This allows to edit a Makefile in Etherpad and have it compile.